saefullohmaslul/golang-example/README.md

 1. Run all containers using `docker-compose up`.

-   **Notes**:
-   When running docker compose, it will create new volume(s).
-If change(s) are made to `package.json`, it won't be detected by the container.
-   I recommend:

-   - To remove the volume `docker volume prune`, or
-   - Update package manually by doing `docker exec -it <container id> sh` and `npm install`

-   I use the `--no-cache` flag so that new npm packages gonna be installed.

    **Tips**:

    - Use `--build` in `docker-compose` to force update the docker image created, e.g. `docker-compose up --build`